uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 # Date:
 ```

-To add comments to many lines: Ctrl + Shift + C or Cmd + Shift + C
+To add comments to many lines: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>

-While editing your script, you can run the active line (or the selected block of lines) by using Ctrl + Enter (or Cmd + Enter).
+While editing your script, you can run the active line (or the selected block of lines) by using <kbd>Ctrl</kbd>+<kbd>Enter.</kbd>

-Instead of opening an RProject, you can open an R script and directly execute its content.
-This is helpful to re-run a whole project from the beginning (including necessary `library()` commands).
+You can open an R script and directly execute its content.
+This is helpful to re-run a whole set of data-processing commands in one go.

+### Many ways to do one thing

+As in many apps, there are many ways to achieve one thing.

+For example, we used commands to create and edit a script, but we could also:

+* use the shortcut <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>
+* use the top left drop-down menus

+Learning how to use functions rather than the GUI elements will allow you to integrate them in scripts, and will sometimes help you to do things faster.

 ### Import files